-Welcome to our A New Life meeting of Media Addicts Anonymous!
+Greeting: Welcome to the one-hour Speaker and Sharing meeting of Media Addicts Anonymous.
 My name is (name), and I am a recovering member of MAA.
 I will be your moderator for today.
+At any time during the meeting, you may press unmute to speak but please keep yourself muted at all other times.

-Will those who wish to, please join me in the "We Version" of the Serenity Prayer:
+Serenity Prayer: Will those who wish to, please un-mute your microphone now and join me in the "We Version" of the Serenity Prayer:

-God, grant US the serenity to accept the things WE cannot change, the courage to change the things WE can, and the wisdom to know the difference.
+God, grant US the serenity to accept the things WE cannot change, courage to change the things WE can, and wisdom to know the difference.